onnx/turnkeyml/README.md

 [![OS - Windows | Linux](https://img.shields.io/badge/OS-windows%20%7C%20linux-blue)](https://github.com/onnx/turnkeyml/blob/main/docs/install.md "Check out our instructions")
 [![Made with Python](https://img.shields.io/badge/Python-3.8,3.10-blue?logo=python&logoColor=white)](https://github.com/onnx/turnkeyml/blob/main/docs/install.md "Check out our instructions")

+> **Notice**: Going forward, the ONNX TurnkeyML project will be more focused on compiling PyTorch and ONNX models for inference deployment, and less focused on features that are outside of that scope.
+You can read about the changes that are coming in the [TurnkeyML 2024 Refresh Milestone](https://github.com/onnx/turnkeyml/milestone/3).
+Please comment on those Issues if you have any comments or concerns.

 We are on a mission to understand and use as many models as possible while leveraging the right toolchain and AI hardware for the job in every scenario.